Understanding the Triple Bottom Line in Fashion

 Addressing the urgency of climate change, fashion companies can contribute to mitigating it by adopting sustainable practices, reducing waste, and improving their carbon footprint.

 Implementing the triple bottom line in the fashion industry involves a comprehensive strategy that addresses all three dimensions.
-Here’s how fashion companies can integrate this framework into their operations:
+Here’s how fashion companies can integrate this framework into their operations: Many brands kick this off by experimenting with deadstock fabric and other circular-economy materials before scaling to a full programme.

-Eco-friendly Production
+Eco-friendly production

 • Use sustainable materials such as organic cotton, recycled polyester, and biodegradable fabrics.